pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   <strong>How To</strong>

   <p>
-    To learn how to connect to and interact with the camera and mic on a device check out <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia">this documentation</a> on the MediaDevices API.
-For Bluetooth devices, <a href="https://web.dev/bluetooth/">this documentation</a> should be helpful.
-For USB, the <a href="https://web.dev/usb/">Web USB API</a> is what you’re looking for.
-For interacting with other devices, including printers, Windows Hello and other sensors on the user’s device, Serial devices and more, we recommend <a href="https://web.dev/devices-introduction/">this documentation</a>.
+    To learn how to connect to and interact with the camera and mic on a device check out <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia" target="_blank" rel="noopener">this documentation</a> on the MediaDevices API.
+For Bluetooth devices, <a href="https://web.dev/bluetooth/" target="_blank" rel="noopener">this documentation</a> should be helpful.
+For USB, the <a href="https://web.dev/usb/" target="_blank" rel="noopener">Web USB API</a> is what you’re looking for.
+For interacting with other devices, including printers, Windows Hello and other sensors on the user’s device, Serial devices and more, we recommend <a href="https://web.dev/devices-introduction/" target="_blank" rel="noopener">this documentation</a>.
   </p>
 </div>